Urbana police investigating 2 weekend shootings

 Police identified the shooter, surrounded his home on the 1100 block of Colorado Avenue, and arrested him.
 The offender, who was also wanted on an outstanding warrant, was taken to the Champaign County Juvenile Detention Center.

-In a court-ordered search of the residence, two firearms and clothing worn by the alleged shooter were found by police.
+In a court-ordered search of the residence, police found two firearms and clothing worn by the alleged shooter.

-According to reports, an unknown man kicked in the door of a home and shot a 27-year-old Urbana man four times in the leg and once in the chest.
+According to reports, an unknown man kicked in the door of an apartment and shot a 27-year-old Urbana man four times in the leg and once in the chest.
 The victim was expected to survive, police said.

 The victim was in the apartment visiting a friend at the time.
 The incident remains under investigation, but police said they believe the shooting wasn’t a random act.